GautamPatil1/FYMaterials/docs/EE/EE-CAE-1-Question-Bank.md

 ## 20. Explain the difference between formal and informal writing and state why LSRW are interrelated skills

-### Ans:- Formal vs. Informal Writing: Navigating Different Styles
+Formal vs. Informal Writing: Navigating Different Styles

 Understanding the distinction between formal and informal writing is crucial for crafting effective communication in diverse situations.
 Here's the breakdown: